EXPEL BLOG

 Expel Workbench host containment action

-You can also customize the remediation process through Workbench (see image below) by identifying hosts that you’d like us to act on — and any you don’t — for future remediation actions.
+You can also customize the automated security remediation process through Workbench (see image below) by identifying hosts that you’d like us to act on — and any you don’t — for future remediation actions.

 They also share updates on their activity in Workbench each step of the way.